telerik/winforms-docs/gridview/exporting-data/spread-export.md

 __RadGridView__ can export its contents asynchronously.
 This feature can be utilized by calling the  __RunExportAsync__ method on the __GridViewSpreadExport__ object.

+>important Due to performance considerations and in order to decrease the consumed memory the visual settings in __RadGridView__ are not exported when the operation is run async.
+>

 ## Methods

 The following methods of the __GridViewSpreadExport__ class are responsible for exporting the data.